microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
   -h, --help                         qnamaker:list:endpointkeys command help

-  --endpointKey=endpointKey          Specifies the endpoint key for your private QnA service.(from qnamaker.ai portal
-                                     KB settings page).
-Overrides the value present in config and the QNAMAKER_ENDPOINTKEY environment variable.

   --hostname=hostname                Specifies the url for your private QnA service.
-Overrides the value present in config and
+Overrides the value present in the config.
-                                     the QNAMAKER_HOSTNAME environment variable

-  --kbId=kbId                        Specifies the active qnamaker knowledgebase id.
-Overrides the .qnamakerrc value and
-                                     the QNAMAKER_KBID environment variable.

   --stdin                            Specifies qnamaker configuration is being passed via stdin.
-Overrides the
+Overrides the value present in the                                          config
-                                     .qnamakerrc value and the QNAMAKER_KBID environment variable.

   --subscriptionKey=subscriptionKey  Specifies the qnamaker subscription key/access keys (found on the Cognitive
                                      Services Azure portal page under "access keys").
-Overrides the .qnamakerrc value and the QNAMAKER_SUBSCRIPTION_KEY environment variable.
+Overrides the value present in the config
 ```

 _See code: [@microsoft/bf-qnamaker](https://github.com/microsoft/botframework-cli/blob/v1.0.0/src/commands/qnamaker/list/endpointkeys.ts)_